motioncrypto/motion-docs/Documentation/masternode_setup_vps.md

 masternode=1
 masternodeprivkey=masternodeprivkey

+**IMPORTANT**
 You need to change IP to your VPS IP address, the masternodeprivkey is the one that you got from the main wallet.
 Choose whatever you like for user and password.
 Note that the port should be 7979 for Motion masternodes and rpcport is 3385 for sentinel.

-Type Ctrl + X => Y => Enter.
-The file motion.conf is now saved.
+Hold Ctrl + X
+type Y => Enter The file motion.conf is now saved!

 If you have a firewall running, you need to open the 7979 and 3385 port :

 sudo ufw allow 7979/tcp
 sudo ufw allow 3385/tcp
+sudo ufw enable

-Now Let's restart
+Now Let's restart motiond:

 cd /root/motion/src/
 ./motiond -daemon